Greece or Spain: How to Choose the Right Destination for You

 3 Days In Athens - Wander through the streets & see grafitti

-When discussing Greece vs Spain vacation, we need to talk about cities.
+When discussing a Greece vs Spain vacation, we need to talk about cities.
 Both countries have various options, but which is better for a city break?

 Greece